souris-dev/samosac-jvm/README.md

 </ul>

 <h3>Conditional statements</h3>
-Samosa supports `if` statements (and if-else if-else ladders).
-The syntax for `if` statements in samosa is similar to that found in many other languages:
+Samosa supports <code>if</code> statements (and if-else if-else ladders).
+The syntax for <code>if</code> statements in samosa is similar to that found in many other languages:
 An example:

 ```